 Straw flags are one of my favorite printable decor items to add to all my parties.
 They are so easy to put together and really dress up any drink.
 I have two versions available.
 I love how these turned out.

 Download these files for yourself!

 I loved how these printables turned out and I’m excited to offer these as free downloads for you!
-If you use these, I would love to see how you style them.
-Please tag me on Instagram (@elvamdesign) and use hashtag #elvamdesignstudio.

 You’ll be able to edit and add your own menu items and names using Adobe Reader and filling in the form fields or you can print and handwrite your info in.